Additional Payroll Requests

 Employees and Workers continue to be entitled to holiday pay from first day of employment.

 In “The Good Work Plan” (GWP) the government made a commitment to improving the holiday pay arrangements for seasonal workers.
-From April 2020 the reference period for determining an average week’s pay will increase from 12 weeks to 52 weeks, or if the worker has been employed for less than 52 weeks, the number of complete weeks for which the worker has been engaged.
+From April 2022 the reference period for determining an average week’s pay will increase from 12 weeks to 52 weeks, or if the worker has been employed for less, the number of complete weeks for which the worker has been engaged.
+The legislation introduced a cap on how far back the reference period may go, 104 weeks.

 If you need any clarification of any of the above, then please contact us and talk to a member of our payroll team who will be happy to help.